behzadsh/go.validator/rules.md

 <a id="in"></a>
 ## In: `in:value1,value2[,value3,...]`
 This rule check the field under validation exists in one of the given options.

+> This rule is case-insensitive.

 ```go
 rulesMap := validation.RulesMap{